AERO/Common Core Plus

 - Clarify the connection between AERO standards, data, and differentiated instruction

 Participants may choose to take this course for three university credit hours from the State University of New York at Buffalo.
-Applications will be available in the spring.
 For course participants earning university credit, the cost is $500.
 (For participants who are not seeking university credit, there is no charge for the workshop.)

 This workshop will be limited to 20 participants.
-Schools are encouraged to send one or two academic leaders.
+Schools are encouraged to send a team of academic leaders.

-Please send, email or fax the completed registration form by March 3, 2014.
+Please send, email or fax the completed registration form by March 5, 2015 to: